Canada Warbler - photo credit Arni Stinnissen

 Join us for our annual Dr. Cathy Charles Bird Count at the Marsh's Falls Nature Reserve

-Rick and Kelly Stronks have been conducting our bird counts for years and will lead us in documenting the species of birds at the Marsh's Falls property during the spring migration.
+Local naturalists Rick and Kelly Stronks have been conducting our bird counts for years and will lead us once again in documenting the species of birds at the Marsh's Falls Nature Reserve during the spring migration.

 Please email registration@lakeofbaysheritage.ca if you plan to join us or have any questions.

-Bring rubber boots, cameras, binoculars (a few extras will be available to borrow), bug spray, and a sense of adventure.
+Bring waterproof hikers or rubber boots, cameras, binoculars (a few extras will be available to borrow), bug spray, and a sense of adventure.
 No experience required.

 The purpose of the count is to document all birds present and especially any bird species potentially breeding on the property.
 The month of May is when many male birds, primarily through song, are trying to establish territories to attract females.